cysouw/graphicalgrammar/text/german.md

 ::: ex
 Miltiades, dux Atheniensium, toti Graeciae libertatem paene oppressam in pugna apud Marathonem reddidit.
 :::

+The phrase *in pugna apud Marathonem* 'in the battle of Marathon' belongs to where they were almost crushed, so to *paene oppressam*, so this is an error in the graphical analysis.

 ::: {.im #billroth1832_102}
 Graphical sentence analysis of [@last] from Billroth [-@billroth1832: 102].
 Note the horizontal depiction of the subject-predicate pairing and all modifiers hanging down from this main structure.
 This depiction is rather similar to Diesterweg's approach in [@fig:diesterweg1830_174], but the usage of lines instead of braces is different.